Transparency and Accountability

 Publicly Accessible Information

 We must close long-standing information gaps that should never have existed.
-Requiring clear documentation, recordkeeping for leak checks and unsafe-to-walk areas, tracking of cover integrity, and detailed mapping of gas collection systems creates a real record of landfill operations over time.
-That transparency is essential for enforcement, for public trust, and for ensuring that compliance is based on reality, not assumptions.
+Transparency is essential for enforcement, for public trust, and for ensuring that compliance is based on reality, not assumptions.

-California took a basic step forward in its recent update to their Landfill Methane Regulation (LMR) to improve transparency:
+The state of California took a basic step forward in its 2025 update to their Landfill Methane Regulation (LMR) to improve transparency:

-An accessible, one-stop landing page that would allow a member of the public to find basic information about the landfill and what is going on is critical.
+In addition to the basic improvements in the LMR, state standards should include an accessible, one-stop landing page that would allow a member of the public to find basic information about the landfill and how well it is operating is critical.
 Key data should include:

-Surface monitoring results, methane exceedances found on the landfill, what parts of the landfill were monitored and not monitored;
+• Surface monitoring results, methane exceedances found on the landfill, corrective actions taken, what parts of the landfill were monitored and not monitored;

 Communities deserve to know when methane or other gases are escaping into the air, what corrective actions are being taken, and whether those actions are effective.